 Display Description Options / Notes Pump Select?
 (Internal) Shows the currently selected pump that will be operated by pressing the pump on/off switch (TAP symbol).
 Use the select button () to change.
-Note: If you water pump stops working, this setting may have been inadvertently changed. <internal> = The internal pump will be operated by the pump switch. <external> = The external pump will be operated by the pump switch. <both> = Both the internal and external pumps will be operated simultaneously by the pump switch.</both></external></internal> Water Tank Fill? <start 1="" min=""> ▼</start> Allows operation of the external pump for a period of one minute (for filling the internal tank from the external tank).
-Use the select button () to START (or STOP).
-Will have no effect if the external pump is already switched on (see above).
-Will not operate if the internal (fresh) water tank is showing 100% full.
-Clock Set?
+Note: If you water pump stops working, this setting may have been inadvertently changed. <internal> = The internal pump will be operated by the pump switch. <external> = The external pump will be operated by the pump switch. <both> = Both the internal and external pumps will be operated simultaneously by the pump switch.</both></external></internal> Water Tank Fill? <start 1="" min=""> ▼</start> nump for a period of one minute (for Clock Set?
 12:00 Access to set the internal clock Press the select button (◀) to select HOUR.
 Use the up/down (▲ ▼) buttons to change.
 Press the select button (◀) to select MINUTE.
 Use the (▲ ▼) buttons to change.
 Press the select button (◀) to exit.
 Please note the clock uses a 24 hour cycle.
 Alarm Set?
-12:00 ▼ Access to set the alarm clock Press the select button (◀) to select HOUR.
+12:00 Access to set the alarm clock Press the select button (◀) to select HOUR.
 Use the up/down (▲ ▼) buttons to change.
 Press the select button (◀) to select MINUTE.
 Use the (▲ ▼) buttons to change.
-Press the select button (◄) to exit.
+Press the select button (◀) to exit.
 Please note the clock uses a 24 hour cycle. ▼ Alarm = Off Shows the alarm clock status (on/off) Press the select button (◀) to switch between OFF or ON.
 The addition of an asterisk () in the top left of the main EC325 display indicates that the alarm is set